Our music program

 Can I bring my accordion/cello/other non-traditional instrument?

 Sure!
 The Gammaldans Band welcomes all instruments.
-It is important to check with the music teacher about a non-traditional instrument in the other classes.
-We have a short contra dance during our "American" evening.
-You may be able to play your non-traditional instrument in the contra band.
+It is important to check with the music teacher about a non-traditional instrument in other music classes.
+We have enjoyed a great variety of non-traditional instrument performances at our talent show!

 I've never learned by ear before.
 How does that work?